-Your always-updated, one-stop free resource for the most current social media logos for the most popular social networks.
+An always-updated, one-stop free resource for the most current social media logos of the most popular social networks.
+And the best part is these minimalistic social icons are all free.

 As social networks grow from bootstrapped tech start-ups to a thriving social platform, they’re bound to undergo some logo changes.
 I have a particular sensitivity to when these social media logos change because branding is one of the things I do for a living.